Economic development incentive: Considerations

-The level of competition among adjacent jurisdictions or local communities, or other entities (i.e., utilities) can impact the adoption and implementation of these programs.
+The level of competition among adjacent jurisdictions or local communities, or other entities (i.e. utilities) can impact the adoption and implementation of these programs.
 A state may legislate an aggressive incentive program to preempt adjacent states from luring inbound businesses to their jurisdictions.
 A local community may, however, offer economic development incentives merely as a defensive measure to maintain parity with adjacent communities.
 The composition of a state's or local community's economic base can be a factor in the adoption of incentive programs.
 A state may offer attractive incentive packages to an under-represented business class as a way to diversify its economy.
 Similarly, a local community can orient its incentive policies toward particular businesses in an effort to counterbalance its reliance on one business sector (e.g., manufacturing).

-The state and local tax structure of a jurisdiction can affect the availability of incentives in the jurisdiction A state may offer to private enterprises a variety of economic development incentives to offset a higher income or property tax regime.
-Conversely, a jurisdiction with a low tax structure can be less inclined to promulgate aggressive incentive programs to benefit private enterprises.
+The state and local tax structure of a jurisdiction can affect the availability of incentives in the jurisdiction.
+A state may offer to private enterprises a variety of economic development incentives to offset a higher income or property tax regime.
+A jurisdiction with a low tax structure can be less inclined to promulgate aggressive incentive programs to benefit private enterprises.

 A public body's experience with an incentive program can impact its approach toward incentive arrangements.
-The prior experience with an insolvent company enrolled in a program can prompt a public body to adopt rigorous prequalification criteria as part of its incentive screening process.
-Likewise, the failure of a recipient to meet public body's expectations about a project (e.g., employment) can prompt it to impose strict project commitments on new incentive recipients.
-Conversely, an incentive program with a successful track record of business expansion or retention can encourage the expansion of the program or the adoption of new incentive programs.
+Prior experience with an insolvent company enrolled in a program can prompt a public body to adopt rigorous prequalification criteria as part of its incentive screening process.